floriaaan/goodfood/services/gateway/README.md

 3. Run `npm install` to install the necessary dependencies.
 4. Create a `.env` file at the root of the project directory and add the environment variables values ( see `.env.example`).
+5. Run `cd proto && sh ./build-protos.sh ./proto/user.proto ./src/proto && cd ..` to generate js file to create the clients.
-5. Run `npm run start` to start the microservice.
+6. Run `npm run start` to start the microservice.

 You can now access the microservice at `http://localhost:50000`.